-The 80/20 rule simply states that 80 percent of your risk come from 20 percent of the source of what you are measuring.
-So, in the “who” column, 80 percent of your fleet’s risk tend to stem from 20 percent of your drivers.
+The 80/20 rule simply states that 80 percent of your risk comes from 20 percent of the source of what you are measuring.
+So, in the “who” column, 80 percent of your fleet’s risk tends to stem from 20 percent of your drivers.
 This is more of a rule of thumb than a hard rule, but it’s tremendously helpful when you have limited resources and need to know where to start and where you can get the best return for your efforts.

 Step 4: Predict Collision Risk

 By charting the frequency and severity of collisions (or other risky events) over a period of several years, you can start to pick out patterns.
 Below, for example, we see spikes every October going back eight consecutive years.
 This pattern gives you an important clue to start digging for root causes.
 Once you find out what’s behind these surges, you can plan ahead with safety campaigns, driver outreach, or seasonal re-routing to reduce risk and, ideally, prevent future collisions.